UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 If you want to delete the branches using the terminal you can use the command `git branch -d <branch-name>`.

-Now that you have a strong idea of where you are in the Git commit tree it will be easier to deal with branches and forks.
+Now that you have a better grip on how to read the Git history and how to merge branches, it will be easier to work with both branches and forks.

 ---